 Refrigeration at 4°C prior to analysis is required to minimize microbiological decomposition of solids.
-The holding time is 48 hours for unacidified samples or 28 days if sample is acidified at the time of collection.
+The holding time is 48 hours for unacidified samples or 28 days if sample is acidified to pH<2 with HCl at the time of collection.
+Unacidified, filtered samples may also be stored at -20°C for 28 days.

-- 8.1 Reagent grade water is run as the blank control. - 8.2 Replicates and spike are performed on every tenth sample or one replicate per run.
-Duplicated determinations should agree within 10% of their average. - 8.3 Spike the sample with 5 ppm KHP by adding 100 μL of 1000 ppm stock solution into 20 mL of the sample.
+- 8.1 Reagent grade water is run as the blank control. - 8.2 Replicates and spike are performed on every tenth sample with a minimum of one replicate and spike per run.
+Duplicated determinations should agree within 10% of their average. - 8.3 Spike the sample by adding 100 μL of 1000 ppm stock solution into 20 mL of the sample.
 The acceptable spike recovery should be within 10% of the concentration added. - 8.4 Quality control (QC) samples including check standard, spiked blank, and an external QC (An ERA QC with known expiration date, range and concentration is analyzed at the beginning and at the end of each run).
-Recoveries of check std, and blank spikes should be within 10% of its true value. - 8.5 Instrument check solution, TIC/TOC, is analyzed at the beginning of each run.
+Recoveries of check std, QC and blank spikes should be within 10% of its true value. - 8.5 Instrument sparge check solution, TIC/TOC, is analyzed at the beginning of each run.
 A reading of 10 ppm of TOC indicates the sample had been properly acidified and inorganic carbon had been successively removed. - 8.6 All the standards and samples are analyzed at least three times from each tube.
 The concentrations reported for the samples are the mean of the triplicates, calculated by the computer program. - 8.7 Every tenth sample is duplicated (analyzed from two different tubes) and spiked.
-The accepted value for the relative percent difference (RPD) or spike recovery is $\pm 10 \%$. - 8.8 Data acceptance criteria are listed on the Data Review Checklist (Appendix A). - 8.9 The laboratory annually participates in ERA water supply (WS) and water pollution (WP) proficiency studies
+The accepted value for the relative percent difference (RPD) or spike recovery is $\pm$ 10 %. - 8.8 Data acceptance criteria are listed on the Data Review Checklist (Appendix A). - 8.9 The laboratory annually participates in ERA water supply (WS) and water pollution (WP) proficiency studies - 8.10 The U.S. EPA MDL40 procedures CFR Part 136, Appendix B) including the EPA Definition and Procedure for the Determination of the Method Detection Limit, Revision (2016); EPA Methods Update Rule (Final rule August 28, 2017); EPA Method Detection Limit Frequent Questions; and EPA Part 136 Method Update Rule Revisions to Appendix B MDL Procedure as Applied to Drinking Water (October 2017), are used for carrying out the method detection limit studies as calculated annually.
+The acceptance criteria as stated in the CFR document and revision are those used to determine the demonstration of capability and performance of an analytical method, as applicable.

-9.1 Analysis Flow

-- 9.1.1 Checking the Dilution Water, Drain Vessel Water, Drain Vessel, and Humidifier water levels- Verify that water volumes are sufficient for analysis.
-If necessary, replenish water in all bottles. - 9.1.2 Switch on TOC-V{cph} or {TOC}-L{CPHCPN} Analyzer, which undergoes the initialization sequence. - 9.1.3 Turn on the computer. - 9.1.4 Double click on TOC Sample Table Editor icon on the Monitor.
-The "User" window is displayed.
+- 9.1 Analysis Flow - 9.1.1 Checking the Dilution Water, Drain Vessel Water, and Humidifier water levels- Verify that water volumes are sufficient for analysis.
+If necessary, replenish water in all bottles. - 9.1.2 Switch on TOC- $V{cph}$ or TOC- $L{CSH/CSN}$ Analyzer. - 9.1.3 Turn on the computer. - 9.1.4 Double click on TOC Sample Table Editor icon on the Monitor. - 9.1.5 The "User" window is displayed.

-9.1.5 Click OK on the User.
+9.1.6 Click OK on the User.
 A TOC Sample Table Editor is opened.

-9.1.6 Click "New" on Sample Table Editor, The"Select H/W Settings" window is displayed.
+9.1.7 Click "New" on Sample Table Editor, The"Select H/W Settings" window is displayed

-9.1.7 Click OK, an Untitled.t32 [sample table-TOC] is opened in the Sample Table Editor.
+9.1.8 Click OK, an Untitled.t32 [sample table-TOC] is opened in the Sample Table Editor.

-9.1.8 On TOC Sample Table Editor, select File, Import Schedule File in the menu Bar.
+9.1.7 On TOC Sample Table Editor, select File, Import Schedule File in the menu Bar.
 The Open dialog is displayed.